 Find the results of radon tests in your community

-This map show where there are radon test results for homes in Yukon since 2006.
+This radon map shows where there are radon test results for homes in Yukon between 2006 to 2018.
+Efforts are underway to update this map with more recent results.

 The percentage of tested homes to date is low.